Updated 19 May 2022

 Cash is simply cash, held in a savings account.
 It will deliver low growth (only at the best rate of interest that can be found) but is very low risk.
 For this reason it is often included in portfolios and funds as a ‘safe space’ in which to store gains that have already been made.
 The only significant risk of cash is that it can gradually lose its value due to inflation.

 There are three types of securities: equities, bonds and derivatives.

-Equities, also known as stocks or shares, represent a stake in a company.
+Equities, also known as stocks or shares (compare a selection of stocks & shares ISAs here), represent a stake in a company.
 If you own one, you own a small portion of the company.
 They can be bought and sold on stock exchanges and their value fluctuates, losing as well as gaining value.
 This makes them a high risk in the short term, but best suited to longer-term investment.

 Bonds are essentially loans, either to governments or corporations, which are paid back over time with interest.
 They range from low-risk (e.g. UK government bonds, or gilts) to high-risk (bonds issued by a company raising money will depend on that company’s health), but on average they are lower risk than equities.
 They tend to provide steadier returns and to fluctuate less in value.

 Derivatives are complex investment products, to be approached only with caution (and following specialist professional advice).
 The value of derivatives is based on (‘derived’ from) the performance of another type of asset.

 You can invest in a wide variety of physical assets, ranging from farm produce such as grains to gold bullion.
 All are known collectively as ‘commodities’.
 Investing in commodities is relatively high risk, and they tend not to deliver as much growth as securities either.
 So why invest in them?
 The advantage of commodities is that their performance is completely independent from that of securities – meaning that they can help to balance a portfolio by offsetting the risks and cushion the potential losses from securities.